 Outside the dojang I do whatever I want, but during a workout, I set all that aside and follow the rules.
 It’s nice to have one place in life where I can choose to do what I’m told without questioning everything.

 Because we are tremendous nerds, my wife and I have been watching a lot of Star Trek lately.
 I’m frequently struck by the extreme devotion the crews demonstrate for the captain of the Enterprise, whether Kirk or Picard.
-The adventures are so fantastic, and the dilemmas are often so harrowing, that the efficiency of naval discipline is essential—if organized any other way, these groups of people simply wouldn’t survive.1 The trust and respect they show translates into immediate and decisive action, which saves their bacon again and again.
-It occurs to me that this is a manifestation of “Respect the Elder” as described in an earlier post on the subject.
+The adventures are so fantastic, and the scenarios are often so harrowing, that the efficiency of naval discipline is essential—if organized any other way, these groups of shipmates simply wouldn’t survive.1 The trust and respect they show translates into immediate and decisive action, which saves their bacon again and again.
+It occurs to me that this is, essentially, a manifestation of “Respect the Elder” as described in an earlier post on the subject.

 I started training in college, a time in my life when I was driven by anger and rebellion as much as anything else.
 Sometimes this took a constructive form—reading challenging literature, writing gritty fiction, studying the world’s great spiritual traditions—but at other times, it manifested in more anarchic forms, which I’ll lead to each reader’s imagination.

-When I see these fictional crews’ respect for their captains, I’m reminded of how I viewed Daniel Hays, my first Tae Kwon Do teacher, when I first took up the practice of Ji Do Kwan.
+When I see these fictional crews’ respect for their captains, I’m reminded of how I viewed Daniel Hays, my first Tae Kwon Do teacher when I took up the practice of Ji Do Kwan in 1989.
 Daniel led a free and exciting existence, full of adventure and the search for truth, not unlike the life I aspired to when I was nineteen:

 a certified ship’s captain, he had sailed all over the world in all manner of vessels

 - he lived in the only house on a tiny island in a tidal river that he and his dad built in a style he called “Japanese Victorian”